MonitorQA/ExternalApiDocs/_posts/2020-12-18-get-schedule.md

   "cycleMonthEnd": number
 }
 ```
-  - The `cycleMonthEnd` property (1, 2, 3...) specifies which month within the cycle the audit should end
+  - The `cycleMonthEnd` property must be greater than 0 and specifies which month within the cycle the audit should end (1, 2, 3...)
   - `cycleMonthEnd: 1` means the audit ends at the end of the same month it started
   - `cycleMonthEnd: 2` means the audit ends at the end of the second month in the cycle
   - The end date is the last day of the specified month at end of day (23:59:59)